 Is your iPad running slow?
 Does it seem to get bogged down after a few hours?
 This is not an uncommon problem, and it is usually caused by an errant application or an app that is running in the background and taking up too much memory or processing power.
 Luckily, this is also relatively easy to fix.

-To close the application, we need to get to your task bar.
+To close the application, we need to bring up a list of all running applications.
 You can do this by double clicking the home button at the bottom of your iPad.
 (It's the circular button you use to close iPad apps.)
-When you press it twice in quick succession, a task bar will come up showing your most recently used apps.
+When you press it twice in quick succession, your most recent apps are shown as small windows with their associated icon below it.

 Go ahead and close the first four or five apps and see if that helps.
 If it doesn't, try closing a few more, but if that doesn't work, proceed to step two.

 - Sometimes closing down apps simply won't do the trick.
 In this case, rebooting the iPad is the best recourse.
 To reboot the iPad, hold down the sleep/wake button button until instructions appear telling you to slide a button to power off the iPad.
 After the iPad's screen goes completely dark, it is powered down and you can start it back up again by holding down the sleep/wake button again.

 Your iPad should boot up shortly and be responding much better.
 If you continually find that your iPad slows down after use, try to keep in mind the apps that are running at the time.
 Sometimes, a single app can cause the iPad to begin performing poorly.

 - If you are running desperately low on storage space, clearing up a little extra elbow room for the iPad can sometimes improve performance.
 This can be accomplished by deleting apps that you no longer use, especially games that you don't play anymore.
 You can also speed up Safari by deleting your cookies and web history, though this will cause you to log back into any websites that have saved your login information.
 How to Clear Cookies and Web History in the iPad's Safari Browser.